 As the world’s largest manufacturer of t-shirts (half-billion annually), Gildan has branched out to create a retail brand of underwear, and it did so knowing that it had to pull down the pants of the two big names in briefs: Hanes and Fruit of the Loom.

-One thing I wanted to point first, is that the Gildan Platinum Undershirts I tested and am writing about here are different from the Gildan Premium Undershirts they offer at Walmart.
+One thing I wanted to point first, is that the Gildan Platinum line undershirts have several differences from the Gildan Premium series they offer at Walmart.

 Here’s a quick comparison between the two: